Search engine optimisation (SEO)

 Search engine optimisation (SEO) should be treated like any marketing campaign and tracking the results is a key part of the process.

 Without feedback, it will be unclear what search terms are being used to find your site, or which site elements attract the most traffic.
-Monitoring your site's traffic will show which aspects of your SEO programme are effective and which need to be changed in order to direct traffic to appropriate areas of your site.
+Monitoring your site's traffic will show which parts of your SEO work.
+It will show what is effective and what needs changing.
+This will help direct traffic to the right areas of your site.

 Using web analytics

 Web analytics is a key way of monitoring the success of online campaigns.
 A tracking code is added to each page of your website which collects user data.
-This can then be analysed with a free tool like Google Analytics which uses these codes to give you access to clear reports about how users are interacting with your site.
+You can then analyse this with a free tool, like Google Analytics.
+It uses these codes to give you reports on how users interact with your site.

 You will be able to access data about how many people visit a page, how long they stay on your site, and where they came from.
 You can also look at the search terms that lead users to your page.